MultiCraft/repixture/mods/rp_partialblocks/API.md

 time of the base node.
 It’s 75% of the base node burn time for the stair and 50% of the base node burn time for the slab.
 If the base node is not a fuel, the burn time will be 7 seconds for both stair and slab.

+### Crafting

+The following crafting recipes will be added if `register_crafts` is true:

+* 1 block → 2 slabs
+* 3 blocks → 4 stairs
+* 2 slabs → 1 block
+* 2 stairs → 3 slabs

+If `is_fuel` is true, fuel recipes will be added:

+* slab: default burntime is 50% of `node` (rounded down, minimum of 1)
+* stairs: default burntime is 75% of `node` (rounded down, minimum of 1)

+If `node` is not a fuel, the burntime will be 7.

+Note that the crafting recipes and fuel recipes are independent of each other.

 ### Painting